 TV Shows - Videos

-Lures Used: Spinnerbait, frog, jig.
-Water Clarity: Murky.
+Lures Used: Football jig.
+Water Clarity: Clear.
 Water Color: Green.
-Time of Year: Summer.
-Cover/Structure: Weed lines and lily pads.
-Type of fish caught: Largemouth bass and northern pike.
-Topics of Discussion: Fishing the frog.
+Time of Year: Late summer.
+Cover/Structure: Underwater points, rocks, weeds, and, weed line.
+Type of fish caught: Bass.
+Topics of discussion: Fishing a football jig.